1988 Pacific typhoon season: Severe Tropical Storm Tess (Welpring)

 After passing through the Philippines, a tropical disturbance organized in the South China Sea into a tropical depression late on the morning of November 4.
 Turning westward and strengthening, the cyclone became a tropical storm later that day, and then a typhoon by late November 5.
 It moved into Vietnam on November 6 and quickly weakened, becoming the only tropical cyclone that season to make landfall in the country.
 Its remains later moved across the Mekong River delta.

+In Vietnam, Tropical Storm Tess has caused 55 deaths, left 83 people missing, and destroyed or washed away more than 13,000 houses.

 Tropical Storm Val (Apiang)

 The final tropical cyclone to develop in 1988 and the only in December, the origins of Tropical Storm Val.
 Tropical Storm Val was first spawned by an outbreak of Arctic air pushed southeastward across Asia on December 18.
 Within five days, this cold air mass extended from the southern Philippine Islands to the northern Marianas.
 The cold air quickly diminished, which spawned convection and multiple surface circulations across the monsoon trough.
 Thunderstorm activity consolidated on December 21, and an increase in organization prompted the issuance of a TCFA the next day.
 Later on December 22, both the JTWC and JMA upgraded the disturbance into a tropical depression.
 On December 24, the JMA upgraded the depression into Tropical Storm Val.
-Around the time, JTWC and JMA reported that Lee attained its peak intensity of 65 and 50 mph.
+Around the time, JTWC and JMA reported that Val attained its peak intensity of 65 and 50 mph.
 Also on December 24, Val, which was moving westward at around 25 mph, grounded to a halt.
 The storm's center became less defined, which resulted in a weakening trend.
 After tracing northward, Val was downgraded to a tropical depression on December 27.
 The JTWC ceased tracking Val on December 26, with the JMA doing the same the next day.